Bill Cosby Says He Will Not Testify In His Upcoming Criminal Trial

 "And there’s an old show business saying, look, it doesn’t make any difference as long as they spell your name right.
 Well, I want to raise my hand and say I would like to really debate that strongly," he said in response to how he has been treated in the media.

-He said his wife Camille's support for him has "never, never" waived and added that he wasn't aiming to reach jurors with this interview.
+He said his wife Camille's support for him has "never, never" wavered and added that he wasn't aiming to reach jurors with this interview.

 When asked if he believed that some of the accusations or his treatment had been racially motivated, Cosby said, "I truly believe that some of it may very well be that."